Azure/azure-rest-api-specs/documentation/test-scenario/QuickStart.md

 To run api test, first please prepare an AAD app which is used for provisioning Azure resource.
 Please grant subscription contributor permission to this AAD app.

+For how to create AAD app, please follow this doc https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal

-## Authoring step
+## Authoring steps

-We will write test scenario for SignalR service.
+We will write test scenario file for SignalR service as an example.

 #### 1. Write your first test scenario file